 "The Universe begins to look more like a great thought than a great machine" - James Jeans

 My prolonged fascination with Digital Philosophy led me to my own breathtaking discovery of this worldview of creation and of the Universe that allows to so elegantly reconcile science and theology, philosophy and spirituality, physics and metaphysics.
-This is Part II of my essay “Is God the ultimate computer?” where I’ll further discuss the notion of digitalism, ongoing battle of ideologies revolving around God's existence, our role in this multi-layered digital reality, and the Omega Point cosmology.
+This is Part II of my essay “Is God the ultimate computer?” where we’ll further discuss the notion of digitalism, ongoing battle of ideologies revolving around God's existence, our role in this multi-layered digital reality, and the Omega Point cosmology.
 In part I we have established that:

 Here’s the link to Part I in case you want to review it: